 Staff at both O2 and T-Mobile told me they had the best network, just because “they were the best”.
 They offered no differentiation or explanation as to why, and seemed to think it was an odd question.

-He then ran a speed test on his phone to show me the lighting-fast LTE speeds of the network (more below).
+He then ran a speed test on his phone to show me the lightning-fast LTE speeds of the network (more below).
 Lastly, he showed me the prepaid package options, which were more numerous than either of the other two carriers.
 I was sold.

 Vodafone was the clear winner for me, and after using it for a few weeks, I wasn’t disappointed.